 Matthew’s practice encompasses a broad spectrum of corporate and commercial cases conducted in the higher courts of England, the European Courts, before international arbitration tribunals, and the courts of many other jurisdictions around the world (particularly those of the Caribbean).
 He is retained by leading banks and financial institutions, hedge funds, private equity funds, and large corporates.
 Regulatory matters have formed a major part of his practice, and he has led cases involving investigations and inquiries by the SFO, FSA, ICO, the Pensions Regulator, and various United States regulators and law enforcement agencies.

-The subject matter of the disputes that Matthew has acted on includes share sale and shareholder agreements (especially warranty disputes), leveraged finance arrangements, company directors’ duties and shareholder rights, taxation, licensing and technology related contracts, international sale and purchase agreements and government intervention in investments and financial markets.
+His subject matter experience extends across banking and derivatives, structured finance, share sale and shareholder agreements (especially warranty disputes), leveraged finance arrangements, security enforcement, company directors’ duties and shareholder rights, taxation, pharmaceutical and technology licensing contracts, international sale and purchase agreements, and government intervention in financial markets.

 He has considerable experience in applications for cross-border injunctive relief and enforcement of judgments and awards in multiple jurisdictions.
 In the decade following the 2008 financial crisis, Matthew was involved in several of the most important English cases concerning structured finance and derivatives transactions, running multiple matters concerning ISDA and LMA terms, credit linked note programs, and CDOs.
 Having been instrumental in the English and European asset recovery and protection programs for some of the largest estates of the last 20 years (including Lehman Brothers and Kaupthing Bank), Matthew has market leading experience in disputes associated with complex cross-border structures and the insolvency of major corporate and financial institutions.

 Matthew has received acknowledgement from numerous industry ranking guides: